 The questions he asked helped him to learn how things worked in the context of the environment and situation.

 His method of inquiry allowed him to judge the logic and validity of evidence.
-It allowed him to question assumptions and to develop his own robust understanding of a the case.
+It allowed him to question assumptions and to develop his own robust understanding of the case.

 His questions always led him to better questions.